-Eating Your Way To A Healthier Bladder and Bowel
+Eating Your Way To A Healthier Bladder

 The NHS estimates that there are around 14 million people who have bladder control problems and around 6.5 million people who suffer from poor bowel control and these are people of all ages – incontinence in not an issue just for the elderly.

 If you suffer from and overactive bladder or urge incontinence, there are certain foods that can aggravate your condition and leave the bladder feeling irritated and sore.
-These include

 - Acidic foods – foods such as tomatoes and citrus foods can cause urine to become more acidic and lead to bladder irritation and increased urgency

 - Alcoholic drinks – alcohol can affect the signal between your brain and bladder telling you when you need to go, which could lead to an increase in accidents.
 Alcohol can also dehydrate leading to further bladder irritation and more concentrated urine.
 Alcohol also has a strong laxative effect on the bowel

 - Fizzy drinks – the carbonation in fizzy drinks triggers irritation and sensitivity in an overactive bladder

 - Spicy foods – the chances are if the food is hot to eat, then your bladder and bowel may also find it too hot to handle.
 Super spicy foods have a tendency to irritate the bladder lining and can contribute to chronic bladder pain.
 Excessive amounts of spicy foods can also upset the bowel.

 - Sugar and sweeteners – it is thought that sugar acts as a stimulant on the bladder leading to increased urgency and frequency.
 It is worth trying to cut back on as much sugar in your diet as possible